SEL-Columbia/NeXT/docs/README.rst

 Initial release, demo'd to Vijay Modi and Matt Berg on 2011-09-21.

-- Import of Facilities/Population csv files
+- Import of Supply/Demand csv files
-- Calculation of nearest facility per population point
+- Calculation of nearest supply per demand node
-- Rendering of facilities, population points on google maps
+- Rendering of supply, demand nodes on google maps
-- Display of population distance to facility graph
+- Display of demand distance to supply graph

 Installation